 - Diversity of edge plants.
 Seeds get a chance to grow, building soil around waters edge which encourages good wildlife.

-It is estimated 75 billion tonnes of topsoil are eroded every year, this equates to 80% of the worlds agricultural soils are impacted by erosion.
-What will surprise most people is that may erosion problems can be remediated in an afternoon for the average urban property using basic tools.
+It is estimated 75 billion tonnes of topsoil are eroded every year; this equates to 80% of the world's agricultural soils are impacted by erosion.
+What will surprise most people is that you can remediate many erosion problems in an afternoon for the average urban property using basic tools.

 A Landscaper who learns erosion control can even create more space to maintain, plus delight their client to no end.
 But more grass isn't the objective of proper erosion management.
-At Prosperity Homestead, erosion management because grow beds, walking paths, and part of the functional landscape.
+At Prosperity Homestead, erosion management grows beds, walking paths, and part of the functional landscape.

-In our practical hands on erosion control classes you'll learn earthworks skills, materials management, space planning, how to read watershed, and much more.
-Classes run from full day to half day with supplemental marketing sessions to help you start adding this powerful service to your book of business.
+In our practical hands-on erosion control classes, you'll learn earthworks skills, materials management, space planning, how to read watersheds, and much more.
+Classes run from full-day to half-day with supplemental marketing sessions to help you start adding this powerful service to your book of business.